andreikop/enki/_posts/2014-08-23-Pyqt_mem_mgmt.md

 #### The conclusion

 I hope you are not scared of PyQt and PySide now?
 You shouldn't be.
 In real projects you don't often face problems when using the libraries.
 Every tool has strengths and weaknesses.
 You just need to know them and you will live happily ever after.

-If you have any questions or comments, you are welcome to [Enki editor blog](http://enki-editor.org).